West Bengal: Geography

-Many areas remain flooded during the heavy rains brought by a monsoon.
+Many areas remain flooded during the heavy rains brought by monsoons.

 West Bengal is on the eastern bottleneck of India, stretching from the Himalayas in the north to the Bay of Bengal in the south.
 The state has a total area of 88752 km2.
 The Darjeeling Himalayan hill region in the northern extreme of the state is a part of the eastern Himalayas mountain range.
-In this region is Sandakfu, which, at 3636 m, is the highest peak in the state.
+In this region is Sandakphu, which, at 3636 m, is the highest peak of the state.
 The narrow Terai region separates the hills from the North Bengal plains, which in turn transitions into the Ganges delta towards the south.
 The Rarh region intervenes between the Ganges delta in the east and the western plateau and high lands.
 A small coastal region is in the extreme south, while the Sundarbans mangrove forests form a geographical landmark at the Ganges delta.

 The main river in West Bengal is the Ganges, which divides into two branches.
 One branch enters Bangladesh as the Padma, or Pôdda, while the other flows through West Bengal as the Bhagirathi River and Hooghly River.
 The Farakka barrage over the Ganges feeds the Hooghly branch of the river by a feeder canal.
 Its water flow management has been a source of lingering dispute between India and Bangladesh.
 The Teesta, Torsa, Jaldhaka and Mahananda rivers are in the northern hilly region.
 The western plateau region has rivers like the Damodar, Ajay and Kangsabati.
 The Ganges delta and the Sundarbans area have numerous rivers and creeks.
-Pollution of the Ganges from indiscriminate waste dumped into the river is a major problem.
-Damodar, another tributary of the Ganges and once known as the "Sorrow of Bengal" (due to its frequent floods), has several dams under the Damodar Valley Project.
-At least nine districts in the state suffer from arsenic contamination of groundwater, and as of 2017 an estimated 1.04 crore people were afflicted by arsenic poisoning.
+Pollution of the Ganges from waste dumped indiscriminately into the river is a major problem.
+Damodar, a tributary of the Ganges and once known as the "Sorrow of Bengal" (due to its frequent floods), has several dams under the Damodar Valley Project.
+At least nine districts in the state suffer from arsenic contamination of groundwater, and as of 2017, an estimated 1.04 crore people were affected by arsenic poisoning.